NoesisGUI

 Single-Pass Stereo

-Instead of rendering each eye separately, Single-Pass Stereo renders both eyes at the same time.
-This is more efficient for the CPU as both eye share the work required by traversing and culling the visual tree.
+Single-Pass Stereo renders both eyes simultaneously instead of separately.
+This approach is more efficient for the CPU because both eyes share the work of traversing and culling the visual tree.

 const Matrix4& projection = GetCullingMatrix();